Get up to 8 weeks free + up to $750 off your move! Learn More

 Be sure to ask about parking availability, its location relative to your unit and the monthly cost.
 In Downtown Austin, parking typically ranges from $100 to $250 per month, depending on the location.
 Also, inquire about any on-site visitor parking options, as this could be useful for guests.

-Woman sitting in the back of a car with her feet hanging out of the window
+Woman sitting in the back of a car on South Congress in Austin, Texas.

 12. What are the move-in costs and fees?